Relief from pain and protection

 Healing and Aftercare

-After your root canal treatment, mild tenderness or sensitivity is normal for a few days.
+After your root canal appointment, mild tenderness or sensitivity is normal for a few days.
 This can usually be managed with over-the-counter pain medication, as recommended by your dentist.
 To promote healing: